mongodb/specifications/source/auth/auth.rst

 :since: 4.0

-If an application provides a username but does not provide an authentication mechanism, drivers MUST negotiate a mechanism via an ``hello`` or legacy hello command requesting a user's supported SASL mechanisms::
+If an application provides a username but does not provide an authentication mechanism, drivers MUST negotiate a mechanism via a ``hello`` or legacy hello command requesting a user's supported SASL mechanisms::

     {hello: 1, saslSupportedMechs: "<dbname>.<username>"}